cris6h16/dataStructureAndAlgorithms-JAVA/README.md

 <br>

-# Content THat I've Learned
+# Some Content THat I've Learned
 ## Basic Algorithms
 - Define what exactly is an algorithm